google/project-OCEAN/src/bq_ingestion/README.md

 WHERE REGEXP_CONTAINS(from_name, 'warsaw')
 ```

-This is the query result.
+This is the query result— where not a given email is not associated with all given display names, and for a given display name, not all emails are used.
 <figure>
 <a href="https://storage.googleapis.com/amy-jo/images/Screen%20Shot%202020-09-18%20at%2011.18.26%20AM.png" target="_blank"><img src="https://storage.googleapis.com/amy-jo/images/Screen%20Shot%202020-09-18%20at%2011.18.26%20AM.png" width="40%"/></a>
 <figcaption><br/><i><small>The same person may use many different email addresses and names.</small></i></figcaption>